 Since 1977, WomenShelter of Long Beach has helped thousands of families overcome the trauma caused by domestic abuse.
-WSLB assists victims and their children by providing safe shelter and supportive services including 30-45 days of emergency shelter, 24-hour crisis hotline, counseling, social services support, legal and health advocacy, and much more.
+WSLB assists victims and their children by providing safe shelter and supportive services including an emergency shelter, 24-hour crisis hotline, counseling, social services support, legal and health advocacy, and much more.

 The mission of WSLB is to eliminate domestic violence through compassionate intervention, education and personal empowerment.